vtexdocs/dev-portal-content/docs/guides/Checkout/shopping-cart-section-api-quick-start-guides/get-cart-information-by-id.md

 }
 [/block]

->ℹ️ For more information about the meaning of each of the fields available in the shopping cart, access the [orderForm](https://developers.vtex.com/vtex-rest-api/reference/orderform-fields) overview."
+> ℹ️ For more information about the meaning of each of the fields available in the shopping cart, access the [orderForm](https://developers.vtex.com/vtex-rest-api/reference/orderform-fields) overview.
-}
-[/block]

 ## Error code

 The following error may appear as a message in the response body.